LucaCanali/sparkMeasure/README.md

  * **Code instrumentation**: instrument your code with calls to sparkMeasure APIs for collecting, saving, and analyzing Spark jobs' metrics data.
  * **"Flight Recorder" mode**: this mode records all performance metrics automatically and saves data at the end of the job.
-Use dor performance troubleshooting, long-term performance characterization and CI.
+Use for performance troubleshooting, resource usage characterization, and/or as part of CI/CD pipelines.

 ### Documentation and examples
 A list of [docs](docs) and [examples](examples):